Apply for an AMA session with a female All Raise VC at Disrupt SF 2019 – TechCrunch

 All Raise will review the applications and reply to founders by August 16.
 Acceptance is based on availability for session spots, investor fit with industry sector and company stage, as well as demand for certain categories.

-If you’re tapped to participate, simply buy any pass to Disrupt SF (including Expo Only), and you’re in the door.
+If you’re tapped to participate, simply buy any pass to Disrupt SF (including Expo Only) and you’re in the door.
 Then keep an eye peeled for an email from All Raise with your scheduled AMA appointment time on October 3.

 Don’t miss this rare opportunity to learn from some of the most successful women VCs in the industry and network with other intrepid women entrepreneurs.
 Those 100+ spots won’t last long.
 Apply to the All Raise AMA event before the July 19 deadline, and we’ll see you in San Francisco!